Judge orders Trump and his companies to pay $355 million in New York civil fraud case

 His eldest sons, Trump Organization Executive Vice Presidents Donald Trump Jr. and Eric Trump, each were ordered to pay $4 million and barred from being officers of New York companies for two years.
 Former chief financial officer Allen Weisselberg was ordered to pay $1 million.

+Trump called the verdict a “Complete and Total sham."
+He wrote on his Truth Social platform that New York Attorney General Letitia James “has been obsessed with ’Getting Trump' for years” and that Engoron’s decision was “an illegal, unAmerican judgment against me, my family, and my tremendous business.”

-The total $364 million verdict keeps the Trump Organization in business: The judge backed away from an earlier ruling that would have dissolved the former president’s companies.
+The total $364 million verdict — which James' office said grows to $450 million, adding interest — keeps the Trump Organization in business.
+The judge backed away from an earlier ruling that would have dissolved the former president’s companies.
 But if upheld, the verdict will force a shakeup at the top of the company.

+In a statement, James said “justice has been served” and called the ruling “a tremendous victory for this state, this nation, and for everyone who believes that we all must play by the same rules — even former presidents.”

+“Now, Donald Trump is finally facing accountability for his lying, cheating, and staggering fraud.
+Because no matter how big, rich, or powerful you think you are, no one is above the law,” James said.

 Trump's lawyers vowed to appeal.
 Attorney Alina Habba called the verdict “manifest injustice" and “the culmination of a multi-year, politically fueled witch hunt."
 Trump lawyer Christopher Kise called the outcome “a draconian and unconstitutional fine and a corporate ‘death penalty’” for Trump, his family and his business.

-“They did not rob a bank at gunpoint.
-Donald Trump is not Bernard Madoff.
-Yet, defendants are incapable of admitting the error of their ways,” wrote Engoron, a Democrat.
-He said their “complete lack of contrition and remorse borders on pathological.”

-“The frauds found here leap off the page and shock the conscience," the judge added.

-The stiff penalty was a victory for New York Attorney General Letitia James, a Democrat, who sued Trump over what she said was not just harmless bragging but years of deceptive practices as he built the multinational collection of skyscrapers, golf courses and other properties that catapulted him to wealth, fame and the White House.
+The stiff penalty was a victory for James, a Democrat, who sued Trump over what she said was not just harmless bragging but years of deceptive practices as he built the multinational collection of skyscrapers, golf courses and other properties that catapulted him to wealth, fame and the White House.

 James sued Trump in 2022 under a state law that authorizes her to investigate persistent fraud in business dealings.